These sanctions alter a student's fundamental relationship with the university:

 Expulsion: Permanent, involuntary separation from the university.
 When expelled, a student is barred from all university premises and is prohibited from participating in university-sponsored activities.
 A notation of the imposition of this sanction is made on the student's transcript at the time that the expulsion is enacted.
 This sanction may only be imposed by the Director of Student Rights and Responsibilities.

-Any sanction which the adjudicating officer believes to be appropriate to the violation.
+Any sanction which the adjudicating administrator believes to be appropriate to the violation.
 Educational sanctions are intended to provide students with an opportunity to reflect and learn from the adjudication of a violation or attempt to restore or promote the academic environment of the university community.
 Common educational sanctions include, but are not limited to:

 Alteration of Housing Status: An administrative restriction which prohibits a student from entering or residing in a specified building, area or from all property owned, operated, leased or controlled by University Housing.
 Students are responsible for any administrative costs associated with this sanction including any specified penalties associated with breaking a contract with University Housing.